GREGORY ABRAMS DAVIDSON SOLICITORS

 A number of legal principles apply:

 Incidents such as these are all too common.
-Often however, the family disruption of one sibling suing another, or the existence of more modest balances within the account (i.e. not £55,000) often, for practical reasons, results in families not pursuing legitimate legal avenues of redress.
+Often however, the family disruption of one sibling suing another, or the existence of more modest balances within the account (i.e. not £55,000), often for practical reasons, results in families not pursuing legitimate legal avenues of redress.

 Joint Accounts may not therefore necessarily prove to be the answer to all of your problems – they may just be the start!